 It is generally recommended to keep your dogs away from milk and dairy products.
-Dairy can cause diarrhea and other digestive problems for your pup and can trigger food allergies. (learn if bully sticks can cause diarrhea in dogs too)
+Dairy can cause diarrhea and other digestive problems for your pup and can trigger food allergies.

 Sugar is also not good for dogs.
 Though dogs do need to consume carbohydrates as part of a balanced diet, they shouldn’t be getting those carbs from sugar and sweets.

 Excess sugar can cause your dog to gain weight and develop tooth cavities.
 It can give your dogs high energy levels and hyperactivity followed by depression and lethargy.